tiberlab/tibercad/manual/Sphinx/Complete/modules/Thermal.rst

     }

-where  heat_flux is  the  thermal flux in   W/cm^2
+where  heat_flux is  the  thermal flux in   W/m^2.

+This boundary condition imposes a fixed thermal flux, i.e.  :math:`J_i n_i =J_0`
+, where  :math:`n` is the normal to the surface and  :math:`J_0`  the prescribed thermal flux.